Bubble Flare vs. Double Flare

 If you have never worked on your car brakes before, you’re wondering what a flare is.
-Internal parts of cars can seem super complex to owners of a vehicle However, when you break it down into small parts it is much easier to piece back together.
+Internal parts of cars can seem super complex to owners of a vehicle.
+However, when you break it down into small parts it is much easier to piece it back together.
 When getting into brake lines the same things apply.
 One of the most important parts of a brake line is the flare.
 Flares need to be performed properly to keep a tight seal.
 If you notice leaking from your brake lines it is most likely from the quality or type of flare.

 When it comes to slowing down our cars, we do not put much thought into it.
 When we push down the brake pedal the force generated by your leg is amplified.
-Then a piston goes into the cylinder and pushes out hydraulic fluid.
-After this action occurs, hydraulic fluid goes about the entire braking systems lines and hoses.
+Then a piston goes into the cylinder and pushes out the hydraulic fluid.
+After this action occurs, hydraulic fluid goes about the entire braking system's lines and hoses.
 The force is then equally split up to all four brakes and causes your car to stop by creating friction between the brake pads of your car.
 For all of this to work the way it is intended to, the seals need to be airtight.
-This is where the right flare comes into place..
+This is where the right flare comes into place.

 The double flare is the most popular flare across the industry while being very common in Asian and American cars.
 The double flare may also go by SAE or Inverted.
-The double flare is able to fit many variations in car makes and models.
+The double flare is able to fit many variations in the car makes and models.

 The double flare is a flare that is especially popular in vehicles imported from Europe.
 Just like the double flare, the bubble flare may also be called something else such as DIN or ISO.